alondmnt/joplin-plugin-tag-navigator/README.md

 - Text entered in the results filter (on the panel or in a saved query) can be used to search within title of the notes, their notebook name / path, or the content of the displayed results.
 - To gain more control over filtering by notebook, you may enable the setting `Search: Extract the full notebook path`.
     - Example: Limit results to a notebook that appears in the top level by searching for `|/topNotebook`.
-    - Example: Search for `topNotebook/childNotebook` to show only result from childNotebook.
+    - Example: Search for `topNotebook/childNotebook` to show only results from childNotebook.
 - You may enable `Search: Use regex for tag / note / content filtering` to filter using regular expressions.

 ### Inline TODOs